go-air/.github/CONTRIBUTING.md

 coordinating several issues or one very big one, or perhaps just asking a question.
-Please use issues for specific, concrete technical issues such as bugs, benchmarks, feature requests, etc.  Discussions can also be used to discuss the repository organisation.
+Please use issues for specific, concrete technical issues such as bugs, benchmarks, feature requests, etc.  Discussions can also be used to discuss the repository community organisation.

 Enjoy,